mh5/kube-test/README.md

 	kubectl apply -f redis.yml
 	# sanity check: ssh into minikube and ensure that you're able to telnet on redis-service:6379

+	# note that this step makes use of the local drkiq image
+	# if you're using VirtualBox instead of Docker, you may need to run `minikube image load drkiq:latest` first
+	# in an actual deployment, this we should push/pull to/from an actual registry
 	kubectl apply -f drkiq.yml
 	# sanity check 1: bash into the pod and curl localhost:8010, you should see an error about the domain not being whitelisted
 	# sanity check 2: make sure you can telnet into pg-service and the redis-service from the pod